abhithube/chatterbox-microservices/README.md

 ### Microservices

 - _Accounts Service_ is responsible for user management and authentication.
-It supports email/password login as well as social login via your Google or Github accounts.
-This service also handles email verification and password reset.
+It supports social login via your Google or Github accounts.
 Upon successful authentication, users are issued a JSON web token, which is used to authorize users across all microservices in the application.
 - _Messages Service_ handles the real-time messaging functionality of the application by receiving incoming WebSocket connections.
 It also provides a CRUD RESTful API for managing parties and topics.

 ### Asynchronous Communication